balsama/svg-test/README.md

-# Boston Interactive Boilerplate
+# Proof of concept using snap to generate and animate some SVGs

-Who wants to write this!?
+Demo: balsama.github.io/svg-test